lucia-auth/lucia/documentation-v2/content/reference/lucia/interfaces/auth.md

 ## `validateRequestOrigin()`

 Used for CSRF protection.
 Checks if the request origin is trusted for non-GET and non-HEAD requests (e.g. POST, PUT, DELETE), and throws an error if the origin is invalid.
-Trusted origins include the request url and those defined in [`requestOrigins`]() configuration.
+Trusted origins include the request url and those defined in [`allowedRequestOrigins`]() configuration.

 ```ts
 const validateRequestOrigin: (request: {